f4iteightiz/UWR_simulator/README.md

 "penalty (1/4 sphere)" a quarter of a sphere can be drawn at the given position: it represent the distance where the goalkeeper should stay as long he is not having full control of the ball during a penalty.
 He can goes up, outside of that sphere, to take a breath, but not do anything against the player and the ball outside that sphere.

 Next to come (not exhaustiv):

 - Test in other linux versions, LXDE, screen size, Microsoft Windows and make necessary improvements of the python script and/or README in order to make the application running out of the box in diverse environment
 - create new file positioning sequences and video creation of it
 - create pictures of typical game positioning
 - share of generated pictures and video on youtube.com
-- edit/change file of movement sequences
 - Improve/developp functionality: realtime behaviour (time based)
-- create pictures and file sequences and video to share ou youtube.com
 - Move GUI from Gtk3 to Qt5